Falagard/MidiSynthHx/MidiSynth/hl/BUILD.md

 4. Link `tsfhl.hdll`
 5. Optionally copy to your HashLink installation directory

+## Post-Build: Copy to Export/hl/bin

-After building, copy `tsfhl.hdll` into your output folder if not already:
+After building, the following command will automatically copy the built `tsfhl.hdll` to the Lime output directory:

 ```powershell
 Copy-Item MidiSynth\hl\tsfhl.hdll Export\hl\bin\tsfhl.hdll -Force
 ```

+You can add this as a post-build step in your build script or run it manually after each build to ensure the runtime can find the native library.

 Then run:
 ```powershell